10 things you need to understand about the media and crime reporting in Victoria right now

 10) We are distracted from real solutions

 Everyone in Victoria has a right to feel safe.
 We also need to do a lot more to reduce violence and crime in our society.
-But responses to young people engaged in criminal behavior should focus on their youth, and risk factors such as disengagement, family problems, unemployment, cognitive disability and mental illness rather than their ethnicity or the colour of their skin.
+But responses to young people engaged in criminal behavior should focus on their youth, and risk factors such as disengagement, family problems, and unemployment rather than their ethnicity or the colour of their skin.

 To create safety we need to invest in communities.
 This means resourcing programs that tackle disadvantage and the causes of crime.
 We need more drug and alcohol support or mental health services, youth workers and needs-based funding for early childhood services, family support and schools.
 And we desperately need to challenge societal wide constructions of aggressive masculinity that so many young men are englamoured by.

 But we remain distracted from all of this whilst so many are seeking to capitalise on fear and prejudice.

 Anthony Kelly is the Executive Officer of the Flemington Kensington Community Legal Centre and a co-founder of Smart Justice, a campaign that counters law and order populism.

 [i] Windle, J. A. (2008).
 Mediatised public crisis and the racialisation of African youth in Australia.
 In T. Lyons (Ed.), 31st AFSAAP Conference (pp. 1 – 21).
 Melbourne Vic Australia: The African Studies Association of Australasia and the Pacific.